Wind power in Vermont: Proposals

 The 30 MW Deerfield Wind Project is a proposed wind farm set to be located in Searsburg and Readsboro, and to include 15 turbines.
-It is estimated to provide enough electricity to meet the needs of 13,000 average Vermont households, and that it will create approximately 250 jobs during its construction and 9 when it starts operating.
-It is expected to contribute $10 million in state Education Fund revenues over its 20-year life.
+It is estimated to provide enough electricity to meet the needs of 13,000 average Vermont households.
+It will create approximately 250 jobs during its construction, and nine when it starts operating.
+It is expected to contribute $10 million in state education fund revenues over its 20-year life.